devulrix/everything-as-code/content/about.md

 layout: about
 ---

-Hello everybody,
+### Hello everybody,

 My name is Ulrich and this is my personal blog.
+In this blog I try to share the information that I was looking for myself.
+I focus around new technologies and tips and tricks that I came across.
+If you want to know how this all started, I give you the answer below.
+I hope you find the information use full.
+If you would like to talk to me, please reach out to me.

 ## Who are you?